 How to introduce ATB from kindergarten on

-This one day workshop introduces the foundational tools of Awareness Through the Body.
+This one day intensive introduces the foundational tools of Awareness Through the Body.
 We explore how to implement ATB with kindergarten age children using games and fun activities.
 Most of these activities are equally useful for initiating people of whatever age to ATB.

 Some of the activities we offer in Awareness Through the Body at kindergarten age are similar to activities offered in the schools through psychomotricity.
 The significant difference is that the ATB teacher always keeps in mind the principles and goal of ATB.
 In ATB there is the clear intention on the part of the leader to facilitate the children’s’ contact with their own inner self.